suyuan32/simple-admin-doc/src/guide/official-comp/file_manager.md

 > The configuration is similar as core
 > Run code the same as core
 > Init database in <http://localhost:3100/init>
+> Add API interface permissions on the role page, then restart the API service of file manager

 ### K8s Deployment
 >